miroslavpejic85/mirotalksfu/README.md

 <br/>

-Embedding a meeting into a service or app using an iframe.
+To embed a meeting in `your service or app` using an iframe, use the following code:

 ```html
 <iframe